xlxbu/Cpp_Multithread/README.md

 # Cpp_Multithread

-This is an example for cpp code.
+This is an example for cpp coding.
 In this example, we use the follwoing tech of cpp.

 1. template
 2. multithread